LionelMugisha/Laravel_User_Auth_withMailtrap/README.md

 1. Problems and findings
 Problems

-Findings
+* Configuring the mail response in the project Findings
 * I have used laravel/ui and after ui/auth which consist everything needed to make an authentication.
 * For email verification i have used mailtrap for mail testing